leportella/v3/_posts/2019-02-05-outreachy-IV.md

 One of the things the article recommended was to add a system that would block a user after a certain number of attempts of failed logins.

 This was something that, as simple as sounds, took me a lot of work.
-Although I'll explain the big picture that I eventually mounted, but the construction process was not as simple as I am showing you here 🙃.
+Although I'll explain the big picture that I eventually created, but the construction process was not as simple as I am showing you here 🙃.

-The first thing was to construct a function that would add a count everytime the user failed on make a login.
+The first thing was to construct a function that would add a count everytime the user failed to make a login.
 It would also store the moment when the failed attempt happened.
 The idea was the following:

 <center><img src="https://i.imgur.com/wcLJ58d.png" style="height:300px;"/></center>